 Lump Sum Lifetime Mortgages

-In its simplest terms, a ‘lump sum’ mortgage is where you unlock or release some of the money tied up in your home and it is given to you in one, single payment.
+In its simplest terms, a ‘lump sum’ mortgage is where you unlock or release some of the money tied up in your home and it is given to you in single lump sum.

-Usually, a lifetime mortgage has a fixed interest rate, so as soon as you receive your lump sum, interest will start to accrue on the full amount you’ve borrowed.
+Usually, a lifetime mortgage has a fixed interest rate, so as soon as you receive your lump sum, interest will start to accrue on the full amount you have borrowed.

 Drawdown Lifetime Mortgage